WalternativE/evaluation-preprocessing-methods-sentinel2-ml-based-bathymetry-estimation/Readme.md

 their influence on traditional algorithms like the Stumpf Log-Ratio Method (Stumpf et al., 2003) in contrast to modern approaches like LightGBM (Ke et al., 2017).

+## ⚠ WIP Warning ⚠

+The content of this repository is still work in progress.
+The modules and notebooks still need to be documented and the conference paper still needs to be finished and linked correctly.

 ## Analysis Areas of Interest

 The analysis looks at three different areas: